Comment: Comment-1-

 Do we need something similar for G.vlc?
 There was no equivalent to this in the Word doc requirements.
 Just checking as to whether anything is missing.

-The TSF shall implement TLS 1.2 and no earlier TLS versions when acting as a RADIUS over TLS client that supports the following ciphersuites:
+The TSF shall implement TLS 1.2 and [selection: TLS 1.3, no other TLS versions] when acting as a RADIUS over TLS client that supports the following ciphersuites: [selection:

 [selection: